ngs-docs/2022-GGG201b-lab/hw-2.md

 1. Your GitHub ID.
 2. The filename of one assemby produced by your Snakefile.
 3. The number of reads used in the assembly.
-4. Your estimate of the coverage (use 4.5 Mb as the genome coverage).
+4. Your estimate of the coverage (use 4.5 Mb as the genome size).
 5. The N50 of the assembly.
 6. The total bp in contigs > 1kb for the assembly.
 7. The total number of contigs > 1kb for the assembly.